techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

+## [35% OFF] Linux Foundation August BlockBuster Sale

+As part of the exclusive Blockbuster sale, get a flat 35% discount on all the Linux Foundation certifications, training programs, skill crews, and IT professional programs.

+Use code **AUGUST24** at [kube.promo/devops](https://kube.promo/devops)

+**Note:** Offer Ends August 20th, 2024.

 ## Up to 30% OFF Linux Foundation Site-Wide Discount

 Get a 20% discount on all the Linux Foundation certifications, training, Skillcreds, and IT Professional programs